Leon Geršković

-Dr. Leon Geršković (2 February 1910 – 1 April 1992) was a Croatian-Jewish lawyer, legal scholar and politician.
+Leon Geršković (2 February 1910 – 1 June 1992) was a Croatian-Jewish lawyer, legal scholar, newspaper editor, professor, and politician.

+Biography

 Geršković was born in Bučje, Pleternica on 2 February 1910.
 He attended the Faculty of Law at the University of Zagreb and graduated in 1933.
-Since 1935, he was a member of the Communist Party of Yugoslavia.
+From 1935, he was a member of the Communist Party of Yugoslavia.
 Geršković was an active member of the syndicate at the textile factory "Hermann Pollack & Sohn" in Zagreb.
 After graduation, Geršković worked as a lawyer, when in 1940 he opened his own private law office.
 Geršković joined the Partisans in 1941.
 In 1943, he became the first editor of Slobodna Dalmacija.
-From 1944, Geršković was the chief of administration at ZAVNOH.
+From 1944, Geršković was the chief of administration at State Anti-Fascist Council for the National Liberation of Croatia (ZAVNOH).
 He was a recipient of the Commemorative Medal of the Partisans of 1941.
-Repeatedly he was the elected member of the SFR Yugoslavia National Assembly, state secretary at the federal executive council and member of the Parliament of the Socialist Republic of Croatia.
+Repeatedly, he was the elected member of the SFR Yugoslavia National Assembly, state secretary at the federal executive council, and member of the Parliament of the Socialist Republic of Croatia.
 He was a university professor who taught constitutional law and the municipal system.
 Geršković was one of the founders of Faculty of Political Science at the University of Zagreb in 1962, and its first dean until 1965.
 Also, he was a professor at the University of Belgrade Faculty of Law.
-Geršković started the journal "Politička Misao".
+Geršković started the journal Politička Misao ("Political Thought").
 Between 1946 and 1974, Geršković participated in the writing of the constitution of Yugoslavia.
-He died on 1 April 1992 in Zagreb and was buried at the Mirogoj Cemetery.
+He died on 1 June 1992 in Zagreb and was buried at the Mirogoj Cemetery.